 And if you’re looking for top-notch care in Michigan, you can find a Farmington upper cervical chiropractor to help you find vertigo relief at Premier Family Wellness and Spinal Care.

-A person may experience vertigo and related symptoms for several reasons.
+A person may experience spinning sensations and related symptoms for several reasons.
 Underlying health conditions are often the cause of vertigo.
-Certain lifestyle choices can also cause vertigo.
+Certain lifestyle choices can also cause spinning sensation.

 According to Dr. Gregory Whitman, MD, of the Massachusetts Eye and Ear Balance and Vestibular Center, Benign Paroxysmal Positional Vertigo (BPPV) is one of the most common causes of vertigo.